RedisLabs/redislabs-docs/content/stack/release-notes/redisjson/redisjson-2.6-release-notes.md

 Details:

 > [!IMPORTANT]
-> Since v2.6.8 Ubuntu 16.04 and RHEL 7 are no longer supported.
+> Since v2.6.8 RHEL 7 is no longer supported.

 This is a version number alignment with RedisJSON for Redis Enterprise (with Active-Active support).